-Though many people think that slavery is a thing of the past, the harsh truth is that there are more than 40 million people in slavery in modern times as reported by The Global Slavery Index.
+Though many people think that slavery is a thing of the past, the harsh truth is that there are more than 40 million people enslaved in modern times as reported by The Global Slavery Index.
 More than 71 percent of them are females.
 Despite being banned in countries across the world, this social evil has unfortunately continued to persist.
 Even America, the land of the free, is affected by slavery.

 Of the 40 million modern slaves, almost 10 million are estimated to be children.
 The Asia-Pacific region alone has about 30 million people in slavery.
 Africa has more than 9 million slaves.
 In developed economies, the number of people enslaved is pegged at 1.5 million.